matthewepler/missedconnections/README.md

 If I were to keep working, these are the areas I would focus on, in order of priority:

 * write tests
-* add better styling approach (SCSS, JSS, etc.)
+* add better styling approach (SCSS, JSS, Glamour, etc.)
 * add autoprefixing for cross-browser support
-* add more text cleaning (single parenthesis, dangling commas, etc.)
 * explore grammar libraries that could improve quality of results
 * add ability to see original missed connection posts for each poem
 * build out the API to accept queries